redis/docs/content/develop/tools/insight/release-notes/v.2.64.1.md

 ## 2.64.1 (December 2024)
 This is a maintenance release for Redis Insight 2.64.

-Update urgency: `LOW`: No need to upgrade unless there are new features you want to use.
+Update urgency: `HIGH`: There is a critical bug that may affect a subset of users.
+Upgrade!

 ### Details

-- [#4236](https://github.com/RedisInsight/RedisInsight/pull/4236) Reverted the change to use the dollar sign ($) instead of the period character (.) to denote the root of a JSON data structure.
-The period character (.) continues to be used as the root identifier, resolving potential issues with shards in conflict-free replicated databases.
+- [#4236](https://github.com/RedisInsight/RedisInsight/pull/4236) Reverts the change to use JSONPath ($) by default rather than (.).
+These changes could cause issues with shards in Redis Enterprise Active-Active databases.

 **SHA-256 Checksums**
 | Package | SHA-256 |